-2. BACKGROUND
+2. Background

 This section provides an overview of the Preston supply area, describes the general arrangement of the East Preston network supply area and gives a brief overview of the network limitations.
-The assessment is based on Jemena's Load Demand Forecasts completed in 2017.
+The assessment is based on Jemena's Load Demand Forecasts completed in 2020.

-2.1 NETWORK SUPPLY ARRANGEMENTS
+2.1 Network Supply Arrangements

-Jemena is the licensed electricity distributor for the northwest of Melbourne's greater metropolitan area.
-The Jemena Electricity Networks (JEN) service area covers 950 square kilometres of northwest greater Melbourne and includes some major transport routes and the Melbourne International Airport, which is located at the approximate physical centre of the network.
-The network comprises over 6,0001 kilometres of electricity distribution lines and cables, delivering approximately 4,400 GWh of energy to around 333,000 homes and businesses for a number of energy retailers.
+Jemena Electricity Networks (Vic) Ltd (Jemena) is the licensed electricity distributor for the northwest of Melbourne's greater metropolitan area.
+The Jemena service area covers 950 square kilometres of northwest greater Melbourne and includes some major transport routes and the Melbourne International Airport, which is located at the approximate physical centre of the network.
+The network comprises over 6,900 kilometres of electricity distribution lines and cables, delivering approximately 4,400 GWh of energy to around 330,000 homes and businesses for a number of energy retailers.
 The network service area spans from Gisborne South, Clarkefield and Mickleham in the north to Williamstown and Footscray in the south and from Hillside, Sydenham and Brooklyn in the west to Yallambie and Heidelberg in the east.

-The Preston distribution network has operated since the 1920s with a primary voltage level of 6.6kV from two 66/6.6kV Zone Substations, Preston (P), and East Preston (EP).
-The surrounding substations at Coburg North (CN), Coburg South (CS) and North Heidelberg (NH) all operate at 22kV.
+The Preston distribution network, located in Melbourne's northern suburbs, has operated since the 1920s with a primary voltage level of 6.6 kV from two 66 kV / 6.6 kV zone substations, Preston (P), and East Preston (EP), with EP consisting of two switch-houses, EP 'A' and EP 'B'.
+The surrounding zone substations at Coburg North (CN), Coburg South (CS) and North Heidelberg (NH) all operate at 22 kV.

-The assets at both P and EP zone substations were mostly installed in the 1960s, although some elements are significantly older.
-At both zone substations there were health and safety concerns for staff, and the public due to the aging and poor condition of the plant being run at increasing demand levels.
+The assets at both P and EP zone substations were mostly installed in the 1960s, although some elements are significantly older dating back to 1920s.
+At both zone substations, there were health and safety concerns for staff and the public due to the aging and poor condition of the plant, with a high probability of asset failure and risks associated with step and touch potential.
+JEN undertook Condition Based Risk Management modelling to rank the replacement of high risk plant items, and this prioritized the decommissioning of the P zone substation (which was completed in 2018) followed by the decommissioning of the EP zone substation (noting that EP consists of two switch-houses, EP 'A' and EP 'B').

-In addition, the difference in voltage levels made it challenging and limited the ability to quickly transfer load from adjacent zone substations during unplanned feeder outages.
-Additionally, distribution at 6.6kV has a significantly lower energy transfer capacity than distribution at 22kV and therefore, more feeders are required.
-This results in overhead network congestion in the road reserves.
-Due to the lack of space in the road reserves there was minimal capacity to increase the number of feeders in response to the forecast demand increases in the area - any new 6.6kV feeders would have had to be undergrounded.
-This restricted the supply options, and increased cost of connection for new development proposals.
-There was also concern around the resilience of the network in the event of pole damage as several poles support up to three high voltage feeder circuits.
+The difference in voltage levels (P and EP being effectively islanded) limits the ability to provide adequate feeder load transfer during outage conditions, particularly at times of peak demand, further contribution to the risk that customers could experience extended outages under some circumstances.
+Furthermore, distribution at 6.6 kV has significantly lower transfer capacity than distribution at 22 kV and hence more feeders are required to meet local demand, resulting in overhead network congestion in the road reserves.
+This congestion results in limited ability to further increase the number of feeders in response to the forecast demand increases in the area.
+As a result, any new 6.6 kV feeders would need to be undergrounded, which restricts the supply options and increases the cost of connection for new customer developments.